Feilner/homebridge-plc/README.md

 ## Push values from PLC

 It possible to send updates of values directly from the plc to the homebridge-plc plugin.
 This is especially useful when you want notifications form your home app about open/close of doors or just a faster response e.g. with PLC_StatelessProgrammableSwitch.
-To enable this you have to set `"enablePolling": true,` platform level and optional the `port`.
+To enable this you have to set `"enablePush": true,` platform level and optional the `port`.

-The push is done by an http request to the configured port with the keyword `push`.
-To to have no additional configuration to be synced between PLC and homebrige-plc plugin.
-The PLC the interface only requires the data base number `db`, the offset within the db `offset`.
-The value new submitted with `value` is assigned to all matching definitions.
-In example when using the same PLC destination e.g. for get_SecuritySystemCurrentState and get_SecuritySystemTargetState the value is used for both.
+The push takes place via an http request to the configured port with the keyword "push".
+In order to avoid that additional configurations between the PLC and the Homebrige-plc-Plugin have to be synchronized, the interface is kept very simple.
+The interface that the PLC operates consists only of the keyword 'push', the database number 'db', the address within the db 'offset' and the value 'value'.
-The All information are submitted within the URL.
+The value is assigned to all matching ('db' and 'offset') get_* accessory configurations.
+All information is transmitted within the URL and in decimal.

+For example the push from the PLC is done as 'http://homebridgeIp:8080/?push&db=1014&offset=1&value=3' With the following configuration:

+    {
+        "platforms": [
+            {
+            "platform": "PLC",
+            "ip": "10.10.10.32",
+            "rack": 0,
+            "slot": 2,
+            "enablePush": true,
+            "accessories": [
+                {                {
+                    "accessory": "PLC_SecuritySystem",
+                    "name": "AlarmSystem",
+                    "db": 1014,
+                    "get_SecuritySystemCurrentState": 1,
+                    "set_SecuritySystemTargetState": 1,
+                    "get_SecuritySystemTargetState": 1
+                }
+         }

+The value '3' disarmed will be used for both for get_SecuritySystemCurrentState as well as get_SecuritySystemTargetState.

 The Request has to be done as HTTP `PUT` or `GET` operation.
 There will be no logging when doing a `PUT` operation while there will be detailed output when during a `GET` operation.
 This in especially intended for testing with the browser as the browser performs a `GET` operation per default.

 ### Format
-Example for float values when trigger from browser
+Example for float values when trigger from browser:

   http://homebridgeIp:8080/?push&db=3&offset=22&value=12.5